Are you an international medical graduate (IMG) interested in practicing medicine in Saskatchewan, Canada?

 - This option may be available to candidates who completed their medical education and obtained certification in Australia, Ireland, the United States or United Kingdom.

 - Visit the CFPC website for more information.
+Or, download the CFPC Assessment options handout.

 2. Completion of the Saskatchewan International Physician Practice Assessment (SIPPA).